Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars

 \section{Acknowledgements}

 We thank Ninoy Rahman for useful discussions on flux-limited diffusion in general relativity.
+We also thank the anonymous referee for useful comments.
 SG is supported by an FRQNT scholarship.
 AC is supported by an NSERC Discovery grant and is a member of the Centre de Recherche en Astrophysique du Qu\'ebec (CRAQ).
 ZL and AC thank the International Space Science Institute in Bern for hospitality.
 ZL was supported by National Natural Science Foundation of China (U1938107, U1838111), and Scientific Research Fund of Hunan Provincial Education Department (18B059).